rdarder/cards/06-reusable-spells.md

 This is where the real power becomes clear.
 We'll turn our "Speed Trial" code into a function and use it on two different decks.

+**New Technique: Creating Decks from a Master List**

+For this quest, we'll need two different decks for our two players.
+A simple way to do this is to "deal" cards from our master `all_cards` list.
+Think of it like a real deck of cards: you can create a new hand by taking the 1st card, the 3rd card, and so on.
+In Lua, we do that by grabbing cards by their index and placing them in a new table.

 **Instructions:**

 1. First, let's set up two decks in `main.lua`.
-Load your master list of cards, and then create two smaller decks from it.
+Load your master list of cards, and then create two smaller decks from it using the technique above.
     ```lua
     local all_cards = require("cards")